-- It runs in the anterior interventricular groove. - It ends by anastomosing with termination of (PIA). - It supplies the anterior area of both ventricles, (adjacent to anterior interventricular groove) and anterior 2/3 of the interventricular septum. - It supplies the apex of the heart. - A small left conus artery from anterior interventricular artery supplies the pulmonary conus.
+- It runs in the anterior interventricular groove. on the Anterior or - It ends by anastomosing with termination of (PIA).
+Posterior Interventricular Artery nor the apex of the heart - It supplies the anterior area of both ventricles, (adjacent to anterior interventricular groove) and anterior 2/3 of the interventricular septum. - It supplies the apex of the heart. - A small left conus artery from anterior interventricular artery supplies the pulmonary conus.